Division 7A Loan Deed

 3. The company ‘lends’ money to Mum and Dad.
 Mum and Dad buy a boat, have a holiday or whatever.

-4. Mum and Dad never bother to pay back the debt.
-Therefore, Mum and Dad never bother to pay the difference between the low company tax rate and their higher marginal tax rate.
+4. Mum and Dad never bother to pay back the debt, so they never bother to pay the difference between the low company tax rate and their higher marginal tax rate.

-5. Mum and Dad merely freshen up the ‘loan’ every 5 years with a Deed of Acknowledgment of a Loan.
+5. Mum and Dad merely renew the ‘loan’ every five years with a Deed of Acknowledgment of a Loan.

 The government got sick and tired of this and introduced Division 7A Income Tax Assessment Act 1936.

-According to the ATO, Div 7A ‘ensures that private companies are no longer able to make tax-free distributions of profits to shareholders’.
+According to the ATO, Div 7A ‘ensures that private companies can no longer make tax-free distributions of profits to shareholders’.
 The ATO also states:

 ‘It ensures that all advances, loans and other credits by private companies to shareholders, are treated as assessable dividends.
 In addition, debts owed by shareholders which are forgiven by private companies are treated as dividends.’
 Explanatory Memorandum to Act No 47 of 1998.